ReactiveSets/toubkal/README.md

   .parse_JSON()            // Parse to JavaScript Objects
   .transactions_to_sets()  // * Transform log into a stream of sets

-  .dispatch( clients, function( source, options ) { // Serve dynamic content to all clients in realtime
+  .dispatch( clients, function( source, options ) { // Serve realtime content to all socket.io clients
     return source
-      .plug( this.socket )
+      .plug( this.socket ) // Insert socket dataflow to exchage data with this client ;
-    ;
   } )
 ;